kaykayehnn/world-cup/README.md

 ## Documentation

-The main topic of this project is the World Cup in Russia.
+The main theme of this project is the World Cup in Russia.
 Match data is provided by [Football-Data](https://www.football-data.org).

 Frameworks and technologies used on the backend:
 - ExpressJS